It sells your data – stay away!

 ☒ Does not work in China

-Psiphon is meant as a tool to bypass censorship and government firewalls but the VPN itself does not work in China where most of the globally known services like Facebook and Google are banned.
+Psiphon is meant as a tool to bypass questionable censorship and firewalls but the VPN itself does not work in China where most of the globally known services like Facebook and Google are banned.

 Out of 51 different VPNs we’ve tested only 7 can be used in China.
 To see which, check our blog post here.